-Carl Malchin is among the best-loved artists from the state of Mecklenburg-Vorpommern.
-The roots of his painting in the art of the school of Barbizon is one of the new aspects the exhibition is presenting.
-He will be shown in the context of his German teachers and fellow students in Munich and Weimar, some of whose works have been in the Schwerin collections for a hundred years without being shown.
-Furthermore, Malchin’s cloud studies and his depictions of the contemporary industrialization of agriculture as well as his draughtsmanship are shown.
+Carl Malchin is one of the most beloved artists from the state of Mecklenburg-Vorpommern.
+His painting technique is rooted in the art of the school of Barbizon and it is one of the new aspects presented in the exhibition.
+Malchin's work is shown in the context of his teachers and fellow students in Munich and Weimar.
+Some of their work has been in the Schwerin collection for a hundred years without being shown.
+Most importantly, the exhibition presents Malchin’s draughtsmanship, his cloud studies and his depictions of the contemporary industrialization of agriculture.

-At the end of his life, Malchin sold his collection of his own oil studies to the Schwerin Museum, considering them to encompass his artistic heritage.
+At the end of his life, Malchin sold his collection of his own oil studies to the Schwerin Museum.
+He considered them to encompass his artistic heritage.
 Most of them are small wooden panels, excerpts of nature rapidly put down or of minute precision.
-147 of these pictures, in the exhibition, give a formidable panorama of Mecklenburg around 1900 which is a final highlight of the show.
+The highlight of the exhibition are his formidable panorama paintings of Mecklenburg around 1900.